alex-desaram/alex-desaram.github.io/paper.md

 ---
 ## When Life Becomes a Formula

-When we treat life like a problem to solve, not only do we lose joy-- we lose the courage to pursue what we love.
+When we treat life like a problem to solve, not only do we lose joy— we lose the courage to pursue what we love.
-We create systems where **risk is punished**, creativity is stifled, and people force themselves into paths that don't fit-- just to survive.
+We create systems where **risk is punished**, creativity is stifled, and people force themselves into paths that don't fit— just to survive.

 Look at China's performance in the Paris 2024 Olympics.
-They tied with the US for the most gold medals-- an objectively impressive showing.
+They tied with the US for the most gold medals— an objectively impressive showing.

 But look closer, and you'll notice: nearly all of China's golds came from individual sports.